EichlerLab/smrtsv2/README.md

 When SMRT-SV is distributed over a cluster, the temporary directory should be set to a location on the compute node running the job.
 This saves distributed filesystem from unnecessary I/O. If there is a fast disk available, such as a solid-state drive (SSD), then the pipeline can be sped up by placing a temp directory on that storage.

+## Filtering SVs

+SMRT-SV outputs variants with varying levels of confidence, and this includes false calls with weak support.

+The best way to filter SMRT-SV calls is by using the `CONTIG_SUPPORT` value in the `INFO` field of the output VCF.
+By selecting SVs with a contig support value of at least 2, most false calls can be eliminated.

+The `QUAL` field is based on a phred-scaled ratio of contig support and total contig depth at the SV locus (`CONTIG_SUPPORT / CONTIG_DEPTH`), which is then further scaled by the `CONTIG_DEPTH` to give more weight to SVs where there are many contigs.
+A maximum value of `100` is imposed.
+This score has limited value as a quality measurement.

+### Mixed haplotype assemblies and HETs

+SMRT-SV aligns variants to the reference and pulls them down in windows to do assemblies.
+These come from taking sliding-windows across the genome (default: 60 kbp widows each offset by 20 kbp) and from adding additional windows around signatures of SVs seen in the sequence read alignments.
+This attempts to build multiple assemblies over each SV for quality control.

+When pulling reads down and performing an assembly, both haplotypes are mixed (assuming it is a diploid sample).
+For heterozygous SVs, the assembly could yeild either the SV-containing haplotype or the reference haplotype.
+By adding additional windows around SV signature, it increases the chances that the SV haplotype is represented in one or more assemblies.

+As a result of heterozygosity and mixed-haplotype assemblies, many heterozygous calls go undetected.
+It takes a phasing approach or an approach based only on read alignments to recover these.

+For a full treatment of this phenomenon using SMRT-SV, see http://genome.cshlp.org/lookup/doi/10.1101/gr.214007.116

+For a newer method that employs phasing, see https://www.biorxiv.org/content/early/2018/06/13/193144